validator-network/cosmoshub-proposals/issuance-proposal.md

 Full disclosure: [e-money.com](https://e-money.com) is part of the same group of companies as [validator.network](https://validator.network), the author of this proposal.

 ## Not in scope
+#### Token life cycle
 Besides issuance, the token life cycle is specifically not in scope.
 The potential removal of an issued token from the Cosmos Hub is left for a future governance proposal, if deemed necessary.

+#### Token identifiers
+Tokens identifiers are assigned on a first come, first served basis.
+We expect the governance process to reject attempts at cybersquatting, trademark infringements and plagiarism.

+#### Fixed supply
+Fixed supply issuance can be considered a subset of the proposed model, so that an issuance ceremony can be trivially designed to handle this case.

+#### Use as fee tokens
 It is left to the discretion of each validator to decide if added tokens will be accepted as fee tokens.

 ## Voting options